 Do I have an assembly every day?

 No, because it is a bigger school than your previous one, it would be impossible to have an assembly every day.
-You will have a house assembly once a week.
-When there is no assembly you will have Personal Tutor time.
+You will have a year group assembly once per week.

 Are there rewards?